microsoft/reverse-proxy/docs/docfx/articles/proxyhttpclientconfig.md

 Introduced: preview5

 ## Introduction
-Each `Cluster` has a dedicated `HttpMessageInvoker` instance used to proxy requests to its `Destination`s.
+Each [Cluster](xref:Microsoft.ReverseProxy.Abstractions.Cluster) has a dedicated [HttpMessageInvoker](xref:System.Net.Http.HttpMessageInvoker) instance used to proxy requests to its [Destination](xref:Microsoft.ReverseProxy.Abstractions.Destination)s.
 The configuration is defined per cluster.
-On YARP startup, all `Cluster`s get new `HttpMessageInvoker` instances, however if later the `Cluster` configuration gets changed the `IProxyHttpClientFactory` will re-run and decide if it should create a new `HttpMessageInvoker` or keep using the existing one.
-The default `IProxyHttpClientFactory` creates a new `HttpMessageInvoker` when there are changes either to the `ProxyHttpClientOptions`.
+On YARP startup, all [Cluster](xref:Microsoft.ReverseProxy.Abstractions.Cluster)s get new [HttpMessageInvoker](xref:System.Net.Http.HttpMessageInvoker) instances, however if later the [Cluster](xref:Microsoft.ReverseProxy.Abstractions.Cluster) configuration gets changed the [IProxyHttpClientFactory](xref:Microsoft.ReverseProxy.Service.Proxy.Infrastructure.IProxyHttpClientFactory) will re-run and decide if it should create a new [HttpMessageInvoker](xref:System.Net.Http.HttpMessageInvoker) or keep using the existing one.
+The default [IProxyHttpClientFactory](xref:Microsoft.ReverseProxy.Service.Proxy.Infrastructure.IProxyHttpClientFactory) implementation creates a new [HttpMessageInvoker](xref:System.Net.Http.HttpMessageInvoker) when there are changes to the [ProxyHttpClientOptions](xref:Microsoft.ReverseProxy.Abstractions.ProxyHttpClientOptions).

-The configuration is represented differently if you're using the `IConfiguration` model or the code-first model.
+The configuration is represented differently if you're using the [IConfiguration](xref:Microsoft.Extensions.Configuration.IConfiguration) model or the code-first model.

 ## IConfiguration
-HTTP client configuration contract consists of `Microsoft.ReverseProxy.Configuration.Contract.ProxyHttpClientData` and `Microsoft.ReverseProxy.Configuration.Contract.CertificateConfigData` types defining the following configuration schema.
+HTTP client configuration contract consists of [ProxyHttpClientData](xref:Microsoft.ReverseProxy.Configuration.Contract.ProxyHttpClientData) and [CertificateConfigData](xref:Microsoft.ReverseProxy.Configuration.Contract.CertificateConfigData) types defining the following configuration schema.
 These types are focused on defining serializable configuration.
 The code based HTTP client configuration model is described below in the "Code Configuration" section.
 ```JSON
 "HttpClientOptions": {
     "SslProtocols": [ "<protocol-names>" ],